jrief/django-shop-ipayment/README.rst

 Testing
 =======

 Compared to other unit tests, this test suite is rather tricky to setup.
-This module has to contact the servers of your PSP, which themselves contact your testing environment through http, in order to confirm the payment.
+The reason for this is that the module has to contact the servers of your PSP, which themselves contact your testing environment through HTTP (to confirm the payment).
 Therefore during testing make sure, that your testing environment is reachable from the Internet with a name resolvable by DNS.
 You might have to configure your firewall, so that your workstation is reachable on port 80.
-If you do not have a domain name which resolves onto your extrenal IP address, use a dynamic DNS service, as listed here http://dnslookup.me/dynamic-dns/.
+If you do not have a domain name which resolves onto your external IP address, use a dynamic DNS service, as listed here http://dnslookup.me/dynamic-dns/.

 Set the host name of your environment in tests/testapp/settings.py::